groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/text/pptx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Implement Text Signatures in PPTX Files with JavaScript Solutions"
+head_title: "Text signatures for PPTX via JavaScript"
 head_description: "Utilize the JavaScript API to seamlessly integrate text signatures into PPTX documents.
 Our API supports a broad spectrum of formats, including PDF, Word, Excel, Presentations, Images, and ZIP files."

 ############################# Header ############################
-title: "Effortlessly Add Text Signatures to PPTX Using JavaScript"
+title: "Add text signatures to PPTX"
 description: "Incorporate personalized text signatures into your business files with GroupDocs.Signature for Node.js via Java.
 Take control of your document workflows by enhancing them with secure and customizable signature options."
 subtitle: "GroupDocs.Signature for Node.js via Java"